お客様の素早い設計とより早い製品化を実現する、技術情報と専門知識をご紹介します。

 PuTTY is a popular terminal emulation application.
 This program can be used to display information sent from your NXP development platform's virtual serial port.

 The TJA1057 is part of the Mantis family of high-speed CAN transceivers.
 It provides an interface between a Controller Area Network (CAN) protocol controller and the physical two-wire CAN bus.
-Learn more at TJA1057 product page
+Learn more at TJA1057 product page.

 The TJA1027 is the interface between the Local Interconnect Network (LIN) leader/follower protocol controller and the physical bus in a LIN network.
-Learn more at TJA1027 product page
+Learn more at TJA1027 product page.

-Installing software for the FRDM-KW36
+Installing Software for the FRDM-KW36

 Download MCUXpresso SDK with Connectivity Software